Preparing the NDB Cluster for replication consists of the following steps:

 For a complete list of options to use with mysqldump, see mysqldump — A Database Backup Program.Note

-my.cnffile, or on the command line when starting the master mysqld process.
-See Section 8.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for information regarding the latter option.
+my.cnffile, or on the command line when starting the source mysqld process.
+See Section 8.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for more information.